uniba-mi/quare/README.md

 To reproduce the performance benchmarks shown in the paper, perform the following steps:

-- Create a file called `github_access_token` in the [backend](./backend/) folder.
-Then enter your GitHub access token and that file and save.
+- Create a file called `git_access_token` in the [backend](./backend/) folder.
+Then enter your GitHub access token in that file and save.
 - Run `docker compose run --service-ports --entrypoint bash backend` to get a bash that is attached to the frontend container.
 - Run `./benchmark.py` to start the backend in development mode.